Health Foundation of Greater Massillon

 ► Link the resources of the high schools to local service providers in ways that are mutually beneficial

 A packet of information regarding the program is distributed to each participating high school in the fall.
-Once the students and their advisor determine what health related program/project they want to initiate, the Foundation submits a check to each of the high schools for $2,000 in January to defray the cost of developing and carrying out their project.
+Once the students and their advisor determine what health related program/project they want to initiate, the Foundation sends a check in the amount of $1,000 to each high school to defray the cost of developing and carrying out their project.

 Neighborhood Partnership Grant Program